-Please click on title to view full details
+Please click on a title below to view full details.

 ARRIVA a multinational public transport company chose the Unifold gutter lining system as the preferred system for the refurbishment of their bus depots at Thornton Heath, Clapton and Croydon.

 All of the projects were completed by our approved contactors Blenheim Roofing based in Epsom, Surrey

 At the beginning of May, 2016, slightly more than 40 Metres of the UNIFOLD® gutter lining system was installed at the MOT Centre at the Wade Road Depot, in Basingstoke.

 As there was only one run of gutter, this being a valley, the installation was straightforward for Blenheim Roofing Services due to the capabilities of the UNIFOLD® system

 In February 2016, 50M of the UNIFOLD® Gutter Lining system was installed for BEW Electrical Distributors in Orpington.

 BEW are a rapidly expanding chain of electrical wholesales currently with 19 branches nationwide, and only recently moved to their Orpington depot having previously traded from three much smaller units on the same business park.